AlberAqil/Switch_like_gene_expression_modulates_disease_risk_2025/Binary_encoding/README.md

 This directory contains the following four files:

 1) Binary_encoding.r
- This R script is written to to convert the continuous but bimodal distribution of gene expression levels into binary on/off states, such that the switch-like gene is either classified as on or off in a given individual depending on whether their TPM level is above or below a switching threshold.
+ This R script is written to convert the continuous but bimodal distribution of gene expression levels into binary on/off states, such that the switch-like gene is either classified as on or off in a given individual depending on whether their TPM level is above or below a switching threshold.

 3) stomach_bimodal_genes_TPM